MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Italy/how-to-prepare-for-vat-transactions-reports.md

  You must also configure each VAT posting setup that is used for transactions that are included in the VAT transaction report.

  The initial setting of the **Include in VAT Transac.
 Report** check box is based your VAT posting setup, the customer and vendor country\/region, and the specific line, but you can override the setting of the check box in sales, purchase, service, and general journal lines that are posted to VAT entries.
-If [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] does not permit the changed setting, an error will be displayed during posting.
+If ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]--> does not permit the changed setting, an error will be displayed during posting.

 ### To set up VAT posting for VAT transaction reporting